devSchacht/essential-image-optimization/app/partials/book.md

 <aside class="note"><b>Note:</b> For more practical guidance on how to optimize images, I heavily recommend [Web Performance in Action](https://www.manning.com/books/web-performance-in-action) by Jeremy Wagner.
 It's a fantastic book.
 [High Performance Images](http://shop.oreilly.com/product/0636920039730.do) is also filled with excellent, nuanced advice on this topic.</aside>

-With thanks to our tech reviewers: Kornel Lesinski, Jeremy Wagner, Tim Kadlec, Nolan O'Brien and Kristofer Baxter.

 </body>
 </html>